Dollar and Treasury Yields Fall as Funding Stress Eases -- Update | MarketScreener

 The clamor for dollars eased and Treasury yields declined Friday, signs that the Federal Reserve's moves to increase dollar access are calming markets at the heart of the global financial system.

-The ICE Dollar Index, which tracks the greenback against a basket of currencies, fell 0.2% Friday following three days of gaining more than 1%.
-Currencies that have suffered against a strong dollar gained, with the British pound climbing 1.5% after hitting its lowest level in 35 years earlier this week.
-The Australian dollar gained 1.5%, though it has still lost 17% of its value against the dollar this year and is near its lowest since 2002.
+The ICE Dollar Index, which tracks the greenback against a basket of currencies, fell 0.68% on Friday, to 102.05, following three days of gaining more than 1%.
+Currencies that have suffered against a strong dollar gained, with the British pound climbing 1.34% after hitting its lowest level in 35 years earlier this week.
+The Australian dollar fell 0.73% on Friday and has lost 17% of its value against the dollar this year and is near its lowest since 2002.

 The Fed said Thursday it would lend billions of dollars at near-zero interest rates to central banks in Australia, South Korea and seven other countries, following an earlier round of such "swap" lines announced Sunday for central banks in Europe and Japan.
 On Friday, the Fed said it would increase the frequency of dollar funding operations with five of the foreign central banks.
 The announcements came after investors and companies scrambled for dollars earlier this week, storing up cash to weather a prolonged coronavirus economic crunch.